-By air one can reach Cochin International Airport (one of India’s major airports) which serve both domestic and international terminals.
-From the airport, you can either take taxis or buses (regular, fast, super fast, deluxe, Garuda Sleeper buses, and Volvo/orange bus) to reach your desired city.
-By rail, a tourist main stop will be Ernakulam Junction Station (main railway station in Kochi) and for covering inter-city long distances Ernakulam Town Station.
+By air, one can reach Cochin International Airport (one of India’s major airports) which serve both domestic and international terminals.
+From the airport, you can either take taxis or buses (regular, fast, super-fast, deluxe, Garuda Sleeper buses, and Volvo/orange buses) to reach your desired city.
+By rail, a tourist main stop will be Ernakulam Junction Station (a main railway station in Kochi) and for covering inter-city long distances Ernakulam Town Station.

 You can even make use of Kerala Road Transportation Corporation buses from Bangalore, Mangalore, and Mysore to reach Kochin or Ernakulam.
-Within the Kochi, tourist can avail the benefit of autos, fixed-price taxis, modern facilities equipped buses and Ro-Ro Ferry Service (Junkar) operated by KSINC and private operators from Ernakulam to Mattancherry, Fort Kochi, Vypeen and Willingdon Island.
+Within Kochi, tourists can avail the benefit of autos, fixed-price taxis, modern facilities equipped with buses and the Ro-Ro Ferry Service (Junkar) operated by KSINC and private operators from Ernakulam to Mattancherry, Fort Kochi, Vypeen and Willingdon Island.